TNC ARCHIVE 2018

 Is there a particular theme that your work follows?

 I usually try to create a cohesive collection based on client needs or what a particular project needs.
 I think that there has to be always at least one thing tieing up all of your work together.
-It can be a line, a particular color, brush stroke.
+It can be a line, a particular colour, brush stroke.
 In my art, I follow my heart but that directs as well as some rules.

 How much has your style and approach to your work changed since you started?